MarshmallowMann/simple-list/README.md

 A simple list.

 My first experiment on Javascript HTML DOM.
-Click on the item that you added to remove.
+Click on the item that you added to remove it.